junereycasuga/octopost/README.md

-octopost
+Octopost
 ========

-Octopost is an Octopress plugin that gives you a graphical user interface for creating and writing your blog posts and octopress pages.
+Octopost is an app that gives you a graphical user interface for creating and writing your blog posts and octopress pages.